Density Functional Theory in Practice (DIP)

 A Tutorial on Density Functional Theory

-In addition, ~10 articles from the primary literature are used.
+In addition, ~10 DFT-related articles from (recent) primary literature are used.

 Presence at the lectures and discussion meetings is obligatory.